 The facilities include five full size pitches, including one artificial surface and a state of the art gym.
-The main pitch is used for training by the professional squad and for games by the development team and the 'Wild Geese', the top team in the Amateur Club.
+The main pitch is used for training by the professional squad and for games by the development team and the 'Wild Geese' and 'The Emeralds', the top Men's and Women's teams in the Amateur Club.

 On Sunday mornings during the season, Hazelwood resounds to the noise of up to 400 mini-rugby players and coaches that take over the grounds for training and matches.

 As the 19th century drew to a close there was a consensus of opinion on both sides of the Irish Sea that a sporting club for Irishmen in London was badly needed.
 Part of the inspiration for this was the example of the exiles from the other home countries, London Scottish had been formed in 1878 and London Welsh seven years later in 1885.
 These clubs offered their countrymen a home away from home in London, a place to meet and relax while employment or education or other reasons took them away from their home country.

 So it was in 1898 that a group of Irishmen came together to form their own club, the London Irish Rugby Football Club.
 The founding fathers were an exceptional group of powerful personalities embracing politicians, lawyers and businessmen united by a sense of Irishness and passion for rugby.
 From the beginning London Irish was to provide a welcoming "home" and hospitable meeting place for all Irish people, regardless of creed or politics.